-For the last 2o years I have been helping organizations adapt human-centered design thinking and acting, sometimes as a UX Researcher, sometimes as a Service Designer, other times as a Manager, Consultant, Trainer or Coach.
+For the last 2o years I have been helping organizations adapt human-centered design thinking and acting.
 In my experience two aspects are particularly crucial for being able to create customer-centered, innovative services and obtaining a high customer satisfaction:

-1) Relevant innovations are always grounded in a close observation of human behaviour and a clear understanding of real user needs.
+1) Relevant, customer-centered service innovations are always grounded in a close observation of human behaviour and a clear understanding of real user needs.

 As a psychologist, designer and trainer, I bring along a well mixed toolkit that will help us create a tailored strategy and flexible method kit for you and your organization.

-My clients, employers and course/coaching participants come from diverse industries and include, for example, Sony, Venere.com/Expedia, Deutsche Bahn, UN World Food Programme, Daimler, Vodafone, Deutsche Telekom, Whirlpool, Weleda, Swarovski, Red Bull, M.A.N., Swiss Post, Generali, Zürich Insurances, E.ON, City of Hamburg, Renault, Deloitte, Porsche, Volkswagen, Frauenhofer Institute, Seven One Media, etc.
+My clients, employers and course/coaching participants come from diverse industries and include, for example, Sony, Venere.com/Expedia, Deutsche Bahn, UN World Food Programme, Daimler, Vodafone, Deutsche Telekom, Whirlpool, Weleda, Swarovski, Red Bull, M.A.N., Swiss Post, Generali, Zurich Insurance Group, E.ON, City of Hamburg, Renault, Deloitte, Porsche, Volkswagen, Frauenhofer Institute, Seven One Media, etc.

 Projects range from digital to physical services, most of them having mixed touchpoints.